chenhuimao/HMLLDB/README.md

 Examples:
     (lldb) twos_complement_to_int 0xfffffffffffffff0 64
     [HMLLDB] -16, -0x10
 ```

 ### reference
 Scan the image section to obtain all reference addresses of a certain address.
-You can query addresses stored in memory, which means you can query addresses outside the image range.

 The "reference" command is similar to the "References to" function of "Hopper Disassembler".
 The difference is:

-- "reference" is faster than "Hopper Disassembler".
+- "reference" is much faster than "Hopper Disassembler".
+- "reference" supports runtime scanning, that is, it supports scanning the initialized data in **__DATA Segment**, which means you can query addresses outside the image range.
+It supports scanning more addresses than "Hopper Disassembler".
 - In a few cases, search results of "reference" are not as complete as those found by "Hopper Disassembler".
-- "reference" supports querying the address loaded into memory, which means you can query addresses outside the image range.

 ```
 Syntax:
     reference <address> <image_name>

-# Example 1: Query the address in the image(UIKitCore)
+# Example A: Query the address in the image(UIKitCore)
 (lldb) dis -n "-[UIControl sendAction:to:forEvent:]"
 UIKitCore`-[UIControl sendAction:to:forEvent:]:
     ...
     0x19a7eb730 <+108>: bl     0x19bd627a0               ; objc_msgSend$sendAction:toTarget:fromSender:forEvent:
     ...

-# Want to query which addresses will call the "objc_msgSend$sendAction:toTarget:fromSender:forEvent:" function in UIKitCore
+# Want to query which addresses will call the "objc_msgSend$sendAction:toTarget:fromSender:forEvent:" function(0x19bd627a0) in UIKitCore
 (lldb) reference 0x19bd627a0 UIKitCore
 [HMLLDB] These are the scan results:
 0x19a7eb730: UIKitCore`-[UIControl sendAction:to:forEvent:] + 108